 - ETFs: ETFs represent baskets of securities—similar to mutual funds—that trade like normal stocks.
 Schwab offers their own ETFs at no cost, but also offers thousands of other ETFs on their platform.

 The add-on services available to Schwab customers are considerable, though they come with added costs.
 Online brokerage, business banking, and a full line-up of lending solutions are all available to small business owners and the self-employed.
 Schwab does it all.

 Specific additional services include the following:

-- Business Banking – Schwab is a fully-licensed commercial bank that can provide checking and savings accounts, cash management services, plus a host of other banking services.
+- Business banking: Schwab is a fully-licensed commercial bank that can provide checking and savings accounts, cash management services, and a host of other banking services.

 The typical costs you should expect to find for a Schwab Solo 401(k) include:

-- Expense Ratio on Funds – While Schwab waives commissions on trading in mutual funds, most mutual funds do charge expense ratios to cover the cost of trading and fund management.
-While 1.5% is the typical expense ratios for available third-party funds, Schwab’s proprietary index funds have expense ratios of under 0.1% per year.
+- Expense ratio on funds: While Schwab waives commissions on trading in mutual funds, most mutual funds do charge expense ratios to cover the cost of trading and fund management.
+While 1.5% is the typical expense ratio for available third-party funds, Schwab’s proprietary index funds have expense ratios of under 0.1% per year.

 What’s Missing With Schwab

 Schwab is a great provider of Solo 401(k)s and other investment services, but the costs of trading commissions can add up quickly for business owners who aren’t careful.
 If you plan to have regularly-scheduled contributions or a lot of trades to diversify your portfolio, Schwab’s commission-based pricing may not be right for you.

 To set up a Solo 401(k) with Schwab, visit their website to request an account application by mail.
 You can also start the process by calling their toll-free 800 number, but they will still need to send an application that should take 15 minutes to complete.
 If you want to add on other services, you’ll need to go through a separate application process and wait for approval.